 - Declutter your space.
 This is a HUGE one for me because I like to save things.
 I have found that getting rid of things that are past their time (clothes, papers, relationships) leave so much space for possibilities.
 A lot of what has held me back is holding on to people, places and things too long.

-- Living Now®, as well as the Ellyndale® Foods healthy cooking oils, NOW® BetterStevia® flavored liquids (I have a sweet tooth that really needs to die) and all of the healthy snacks they make that I can keep in my gym bag and share with clients.
+- Eat a wide array of lean protein, grains, fruits and vegetables and healthy fat.
+As a person who follows a vegan diet, I have to be mindful in planning my meals because I can’t just go into any fast food restaurant.
+I am also noticing I may be a little sensitive to wheat so I am looking to eliminate the things that just don’t sit well with my system.
+I love the gluten-free line by Living Now®, as well as the Ellyndale® Foods healthy cooking oils, NOW® BetterStevia® flavored liquids (I have a sweet tooth that really needs to die) and all of the healthy snacks they make that I can keep in my gym bag and share with clients.
 (Can you say almond clusters?)

 - Spend time with family and friends.
 Human interaction just cannot be duplicated.
 We need each other!
 Everything can’t be about work.
 Everything can’t be about social media.
 Everything can’t be about self.
 I honestly believe that hugs and words of affirmation, sharing and caring and healing are vital.
 Building and maintaining relationships is vital.
 And if you would like to invite me over for tea (NOW Real Tea® Slender Chai is one of my favorites!) so you can practice, I’m available!